Student Travel Policy

 Administrator Approval of Travel

-The Student Travel and Tours policy shall be administered according to
+The Student Travel and Tours policy shall be administered according to the following guidelines:

 School Principal Approval